-This feature lets you route the entire control traffic to a specific experience, based on the traffic allocation percentage configured in the activity.
+This feature lets you route the entire control traffic to a specific experience, based on the traffic-allocation percentage configured in the activity.
 You can then evaluate the performance reports of the personalized traffic against control traffic to that one experience.

 For more information, see Use a specific experience as control.

-We do not recommend that you change the goal metric midway through an activity.
+Adobe does not recommend that you change the goal metric midway through an activity.
 Although it is possible to change the goal metric during an activity using the Target UI, you should always start a new activity.
 We do not warranty what happens if you change the goal metric in an activity after it is running.

 This recommendation applies to Auto-Allocate, Auto-Target, and Automated Personalization activities that use either Target or Analytics (A4T) as the reporting source.

 Using the Reset Report Data option for Auto-Target activities is not suggested.
 Although it removes the visible reporting data, this option does not remove all training records from the Auto-Target model.
 Instead of using the Reset Report Data option for Auto-Target activities, create a new activity and de-activate the original activity.
-(Note: This guidance also applies to Auto-Allocate and Automated Personalization activities.)

 For example, suppose you have an Auto-Target activity with eight experiences and you don’t like the performance of one experience.
-You can remove that experience and it won’t affect the models for the seven remaining experiences.
+You can remove that experience and it doesn’t affect the models for the seven remaining experiences.

 There are several activity setup changes that can decrease the expected time to build models, including the number of experiences in your Auto-Target activity, the traffic to your site, and your selected success metric.

 Solution: Review your activity setup and see if there are any changes you are willing to make to improve the speed at which models will build.